Notre Dame teacher says making the ‘little ones’ feel loved and supported a big part of her job.

 Bicknell also said social and emotional development is extremely important for these very young students and she loves helping to shape them into “mission-driven human beings.”

 Diana Atkins, the principal of Notre Dame’s lower division says Bicknell has a great understanding of child development milestones.
 “Kelly utilizes this knowledge to ensure students are not only thriving socially, but also academically," said Atkins.
 “Spending one to two years at such an early age in her class helps students chart a greater path for success during the rest of their Notre Dame careers and beyond.”

-Now well into her ninth year at Notre Dame, Bicknell is just as excited about her class of junior kindergartners as she was when she first got to the school, which at the time was located in Waterford.
+Now well into her tenth year at Notre Dame, Bicknell is just as excited about her class of junior kindergartners as she was when she first got to the school, which at the time was located in Waterford.
 Since then, she’s witnessed a lot of positive changes to Notre Dame, with the introduction of International Baccalaureate among those near the top of her list.

 But she says the new lower-division facility also was a big deal.
 “The move from the old building to this new beautiful building was one of the most significant changes to our school since I started working here.”

-So the “new beautiful building,” which is just about to grow by six classrooms, is now home for the lower division and—if Bicknell has anything to do with it—it’s also going to feel just like home for the next class of young Notre Damers.
+So the “new beautiful building,” which grew by six classrooms two years ago, is now home for the lower division and—if Bicknell has anything to do with it—it’s also going to feel just like home for the next class of young Notre Damers.